-School and department managers may exercise reasonable discretion to determine appropriateness in employee dress and appearance.
+School and department managers are reasonable for ensuring that emplyees adhere to district professional dress guidelines.
 Employees who do not meet a professional standard may be sent home to change, and nonexempt employees will not be paid for that time.
 Reasonable accommodations will be made where required.